 “I truly commend everyone at Family Residences and Essential Enterprises, Inc. for orchestrating the ‘Talent Connection’ Job Expo, which provides a platform allowing businesses to reach out to a very special labor population,” Oyster Bay Town Supervisor Joseph Saladino said.
 “This event also provided an opportunity to commend businesses which have become valuable partners and supported the program by hiring someone with disabilities.”

-Family Residences and Essential Enterprises, Inc. (FREE) and The LENZ Winery hosted a …Learn More >
+Family Residences and Essential Enterprises, Inc. (FREE) was happy to host Kathleen Attanasio, …Learn More >

 Family Residences and Essential Enterprises, Inc. (FREE) invites everyone to join them for …Learn More >